North of Tyne Combined Authority: History

-The authority was formed on 2 November 2018 and in May 2019, elections were held for a directly elected regional mayor who has taken control of certain powers and funding devolved from Westminster to the newly formed region.
+The authority was formed on 2 November 2018 and in May 2019, elections were held for a directly elected regional mayor who took control of certain powers and funding devolved from Westminster to the newly formed region.
 A fund of £600 million over 30 years, to be administered by the new mayor, was announced in the November 2017 budget.

-The responsibilities and governance of the three constituent local authorities will remain unchanged.
+The responsibilities and governance of the three constituent local authorities remained unchanged.

-The total population of the combined area is approximately 816,000 and it covers an area of 2,012 sqmi.
-Despite the name "North of Tyne," parts of the area are south of the River Tyne, including the towns of Hexham and Prudhoe.
+The total population of the combined authority area was approximately 867,000 and it covered an area of 5215 km2.
+Despite the name "North of Tyne", parts of the authority area were south of the River Tyne, including the towns of Hexham and Prudhoe.

-On 27 April 2018, Northumberland, North Tyneside and Newcastle City Council voted to support the proposal.
-In November 2018 parliament approved the proposal and the first election for the combined authority took place on 2 May 2019 along with the other elections across the United Kingdom.
+On 27 April 2018, Northumberland County Council, North Tyneside Council, and Newcastle City Council voted to support the establishment of the new combined authority.
+In November 2018, parliament approved the proposal and the first election for the combined authority's mayor took place on 2 May 2019 along with the other elections across the United Kingdom.

-The 2020 Spring Budget from central government reserves funding for "intra-city transport" between Tees Valley and Tyne and Wear, which has been interpreted by some as meaning the borders of the North of Tyne Combined Authority could be adjusted.

-Following the publication of the Levelling Up White Paper in February 2022, it was announced that the North of Tyne is proposed to be enlarged, with Gateshead, South Tyneside and Sunderland joining.
-County Durham is currently in pursuit of an independent devolution plan.
-The enlargement would come with an expansion of powers including those for transport, and incorporating the police and crime commissioner role for Northumbria Police, inline with other mayoral combined authorities.
+Following the publication of the Levelling Up White Paper in February 2022, it was proposed that the Combined Authority would be enlarged, with Gateshead, South Tyneside and Sunderland joining.
+County Durham was pursuing an independent devolution plan at that time.
+The enlargement did eventually come with an expansion of powers, including those for transport, and incorporating the Northumbria Police and Crime Commissioner role into the mayor's responsibilities.
 The final election took place during the May 2024 United Kingdom local elections.
-The authority merged into the North East Mayoral Combined Authority on 7 May 2024.

 Membership

-Formal membership of the North of Tyne Combined Authority consists of those serving on the following statutory committees:
+Formal membership of the North of Tyne Combined Authority consisted of those serving on the following statutory committees: